EnterTheNameHere/esdoc-monorepo/README.md

 Plugin | Description
 ---------------- | ---------------
-[esdoc-accessor-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-accessor-plugin) | Is that public, protected, or private?
+[esdoc-accessor-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-accessor-plugin) | You can specify if you want private identifiers in documentation.
-[esdoc-brand-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-brand-plugin) | Cool features like describing your package, setting logo, or... setting repository...
+[esdoc-brand-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-brand-plugin) | Cool features like describing your package, a logo, or... repository url.
-[esdoc-coverage-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-coverage-plugin) | Do you know you have only 4 of 20 identifiers in this file documented?
-Now you do...
+[esdoc-coverage-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-coverage-plugin) | Information like: you have only 4 of 20 identifiers in this file documented.
-[esdoc-ecmascript-proposal-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-ecmascript-proposal-plugin) | Who wants ESNext?
-We want ESNext!
-So parse ESNext...
+[esdoc-ecmascript-proposal-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-ecmascript-proposal-plugin) | Makes ESDoc parse ESNext code.
-[esdoc-external-ecmascript-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-external-ecmascript-plugin)|What is Object?
-What is number?
-What is RegExp?
-But why it links to MDN?
+[esdoc-external-ecmascript-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-external-ecmascript-plugin) | Recognizes ECMAScript objects and point to MDN docs.
-[esdoc-integrate-manual-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-integrate-manual-plugin) | Tell us which files are part of manual!
+[esdoc-integrate-manual-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-integrate-manual-plugin) | You can specify files which will make a manual section.
-[esdoc-integrate-test-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-integrate-test-plugin) | Because pros use their tests even in documentation!
+[esdoc-integrate-test-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-integrate-test-plugin) | Links tests to objects they test.
-[esdoc-lint-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-lint-plugin) | Hey man, these function parameters don't match what you documented...
+[esdoc-lint-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-lint-plugin) | Checks if there is a mismatch between documentation and code, like in function signatures.
-[esdoc-publish-html-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-publish-html-plugin) | **The real deal** View it all in your favorite browser, all in rgb quality!
+[esdoc-publish-html-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-publish-html-plugin) | **The real deal**: Generates HTML for viewing in your favorite browser.
-[esdoc-type-inference-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-type-inference-plugin) | Why didn't you document it?
-Ok, I'll try to guess - is that variable a string?
-Probably not, since it's 42...
+[esdoc-type-inference-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-type-inference-plugin) | Guesses identifier's type in case it's not specified.
-[esdoc-undocumented-identifier-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-undocumented-identifier-plugin) | Lazy to document that variable huh?
-You won't get rid of it that easily!
+[esdoc-undocumented-identifier-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-undocumented-identifier-plugin) | If you don't want to have unexported identifiers in docs.
-[esdoc-unexported-identifier-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-unexported-identifier-plugin) | Nah, you can't use it, but I flex and show it's there anyway!
+[esdoc-unexported-identifier-plugin](https://github.com/EnterTheNameHere/esdoc-monorepo/tree/main/packages/esdoc-unexported-identifier-plugin) | If you don't want to have unexported identifiers in docs.

 Just use
 ```bash